mmarbout/Tuto_MetaTOR/README.md

 MetaTOR use the software miComplete to validate MAGs and to select MAGs that need to be cleaned through a recursive process of the algorithm.
 Indeed, in very large network (which is not the case here), the algorithm suffer from resolution limits and need sometimes to be re-run on sub-network.
 The software is a bit less precise than CheckM but is really faster and less memory consuming.
 Generally, at the end of the pipeline, we use CheckM or GTDB-tk to assess properly the quality of the retrieved MAGs and annotate them.

+you will find in the directory [MetaTOR] the classical output of MetaTOR.

 ## 3D Analysis